RasenRhino/SimplifiedKleros/report.md

 #### Our implementation

 Since we have no **Governance Treasury** , we just revert the stake.
+The key behaviors around ties and “everyone silent” cases are exercised in `testTieNoRedistribution` (single-juror / trivial tie handling) and `testTieResultsInUndecided` (0 vs 0 votes → Undecided with all stakes returned).

 ---